aws-samples/aws-media-services-simple-live-workflow/3-MediaLive/InputSwitching/MultipleInputChannel.md

 1. Click **Create**.

 #### Create a MediaConnect Input
 Before you can create a MediaConnect input in MediaLive, we will first need to create a MediaConnect Flow.
+We will be working with a standard MediaLive channel which requires redundant sources so we will be creating two flows.
-If you're working on this module during one of our in-person workshops, your account has been previously entitled a live source which you will use as the source for your flow.
-Otherwise, see this doc on how
+If you're working on this module during one of our in-person workshops, your account has been previously entitled a live source which you will use as the sources for your flow.
+Otherwise, see [this doc](https://docs.aws.amazon.com/mediaconnect/latest/ug/entitlements-originator.html) on how entitlement works.

 1. Navigate to the MediaConnect console.
 1. Click on the **Create Flow** button.
-1. Give the **Flow** a name like `EntitledFlow`.
+1. Give the **Flow** a name like `EntitledFlow1`.
+1. Under **Availability Zone**, select **us-west-2a**.
 1. Under **Source**, select **Entitled source**.
     ![alt](create-flow.png)
+1. Under **Entitlement ARN**, select the first entitled source from the dropdown.
+1. Click on **Create Flow** button.
+Your flow will be in a **STANDBY** status.
+1. Click on **Start** button to start the Flow.
+This will put the flow in an **ACTIVE** status.
+1. Note the ARN of this flow.
+Copy and save it in a text file, as we will use it to create our MediaConnect input later.
+1. Click on the **Create Flow** button again.
+1. Give the **Flow** a name like `EntitledFlow2`.
+1. Under **Availability Zone**, select **us-west-2b**.
+The two flows we are creating cannot be in the same availability zone.
+1. Under **Source**, select **Entitled source**.
-1. Under **Entitlement ARN**, select the entitled source from the dropdown.
-There should only be one.
+1. Under **Entitlement ARN**, select the second entitled source from the dropdown.
 1. Click on **Create Flow** button.
 Your flow will be in a **STANDBY** status.
 1. Click on **Start** button to start the Flow.
 This will put the flow in an **ACTIVE** status.
 1. Note the ARN of this flow.
 Copy and save it in a text file, as we will use it to create our MediaConnect input.